 The special stained glass inset window designed and crafted by Classic Stained Glass was a gift from the Parishioners of Our Lady of Lourdes.
 The church pews we use today are from the old timber Church and were painstakingly restored to their current condition by a group of volunteer men from the Parish who worked very hard, over many days and nights for a period of approximately four months.

-The Church was designed so that the entire congregation can be close to the altar and have a good view from wherever they may be seated.
-Goodwood Street was chosen rather than Holberton Street for the new Church because of heavy traffic conditions in Holberton Street.
-We, the present congregation, have the privilege of enjoying our proximity to the celebration of Mass and the surroundings are peaceful and quiet.
+Because of heavy traffic conditions in Holberton Street the new church was sited in Goodwood Street.
+Now the congregation has the privilege of enjoying our proximity to the celebration of Mass but also the surroundings are peaceful and quiet.
 The stained glass window is in a chapel, that is set aside for quiet prayer and reflection.

 In 2011-2012 further structural alterations were made to the Church.
 These are in line with the original vision of Father Burke, and principally involved the re-positioning of the baptismal font.